MicrosoftDocs/office-developer-client-docs.pt-BR/docs/outlook/mapi/imsgserviceadmin-deletemsgservice.md

  _lpuid_

-> no Um ponteiro para a estrutura [MAPIUID](mapiuid.md) que contém o identificador exclusivo do serviço de mensagens a ser excluído.
+> [in] Um ponteiro para a [estrutura MAPIUID](mapiuid.md) que contém o identificador exclusivo do serviço de mensagens a ser excluído.

 ## <a name="return-value"></a>Valor de retorno